UK should only hold immigrants in detention centres for 28 days, inquiry says | Law-Order

 There is currently no limit on how long someone can be detained, though it will usually be unlawful to keep someone in detention if they cannot be removed within a reasonable time.
 However, some detainees at Brook House immigration removal centre near Gatwick Airport in southeast England were held for up to two years, the inquiry heard.

-Britain should only hold people in immigration detention for a maximum of 28 days, a public inquiry concluded on Tuesday, after finding some detainees had been subjected to inhumane treatment, including the use of force or dangerous methods of restraint.
-Inquiry chair Kate Eves said Britain should introduce a 28-day time limit on detaining people in immigration removal centres to improve "treatment and wellbeing".

-About 20,000 people are currently detained in one of seven immigration removal centres, awaiting either deportation or permission to enter Britain.
-There is currently no limit on how long someone can be detained, though it will usually be unlawful to keep someone in detention if they cannot be removed within a reasonable time.

-However, some detainees at Brook House immigration removal centre near Gatwick Airport in southeast England were held for up to two years, the inquiry heard.
+Britain's Illegal Migration Act, which comes into force later this month, will allow ministers to decide for how long a person can be reasonably detained.
 Tuesday's report comes as Britain's ruling Conservatives and the opposition Labour party spar over the issue of immigration, which is set to be a major battleground in a national election expected next year.

 The inquiry was prompted by a BBC documentary which revealed that staff employed by outsourcing company G4S, which ran Brook House, repeatedly physically and verbally abused detainees.
 'DEGRADING TREATMENT'